Network Modernization & Consolidation

 Review current security capabilities currently offered under MTIPS, as defined by the TIC RA, to ensure the capabilities provide adequate security within the current threat environment, and determine if any security capabilities need to be added or removed from the existing MTIPS baseline.
 This should include an examination, including cost analysis, of the feasibility of providing a service consisting only of traffic aggregation in order to decrease the cost burden on small agencies;

-Identify additional areas of opportunity outside of EIS to consolidate acquisition of cybersecurity services and products; and
+Identify additional areas of opportunity outside of EIS, such as bug bounty platforms, to consolidate acquisition of cybersecurity services and products; and

 Determine the feasibility of establishing a centralized acquisition support function within GSA that is capable of performing cybersecurity-related contract management activities for small agencies.